wealdtech/chaind/README.md

 ```sh
 CHAIND_ETH2CLIENT_ADDRESS=http://localhost:5051/ docker-compose up -d
 ```
 You can modify the configuration in chaind.config.docker-compose.yml file.
+The postgres server is exposed at 127.0.0.1:5432.

 ### Managing the database size
 Two tables take up the majority of the database size.
 These are: